djadhavstar/HR-Attrition-Analysis/README.md

 2) Attrition by Job role, job level & job satisfaction
 3) Age-wise attrition level
 4) Employees are more likely to quit thier job around one year work experience.
-5) % of attrition due to current reporting manager
+5) Percentage of attrition due to current reporting manager
-6) % of attrition due to employee not been promoted or salary hike unsatisfaction.
+6) Percentage of attrition due to employee not been promoted or salary hike unsatisfaction.